yingkui2003/TopoProfile/README.md

 ![image](https://github.com/user-attachments/assets/162d9473-fa8a-4dee-ad5f-248c3d4b9778)

 # Derive One-sided Profile Metrics
 The ‘Derive One-sided Profile Metrics’ tool derives the metrics for one-sided profiles, such as river longitudinal profiles, slope profiles, and half valley profiles.
 The inputs include the DEM, topographic profiles (can be a file or digitized on screen), and whether it is necessary to cut profiles by the highest elevation points.
-The output consists of the profiles with derived metrics as attributes (Fig. 2d).
+The output consists of the profiles with derived metrics as attributes.
 This tool also provides an option to specify a folder in which to save the plots of the topographic profiles for further analysis.

 ![image](https://github.com/user-attachments/assets/ecd7a48d-c4e0-4904-8a21-13f0123d6261)

 # Cite this work
-Li Y., Evans, I.S., Harbor, J., in review.
-Profile Integral: a robust and flexible metric to measure the concavity/convexity of a topographic profile.
+Li, Y., Evans, I.S., Harbor, J., 2025.
+Profile Integral: A robust and flexible metric to measure the concavity/convexity of a topographic profile.
+Geomorphology 109817. https://doi.org/10.1016/j.geomorph.2025.109817.

 # Contact info
 Yingkui Li